We discussed many advantages of Microsoft Azure. Now is the time to discuss a few disadvantages of Azure.

 3- Single vendor strategy

-Sometimes Azure forces you to use all the products from there only.
-It is risky in some cases like in case of any failure or data loss, your all data will get affected.
-But If you are dealing with another vendor for the other part then there is a chance your that data will be saved.
+Sometimes, Azure forces you to use all the products from there only.
+It is risky in some cases, like in case of any failure or data loss, all your data will get affected.
+But If you are dealing with another vendor for the other part, then there is a chance that your data will be saved.

 4- Speed might be an issue in a few cases

-If you are happy with Azure seeing the above lists of key disadvantages, you can create your Azure free account now.
+If you are happy with Azure, seeing the above lists of key disadvantages, you can create your Azure free account now.

 You can also check out the below articles